(1) This section applies where—

 (b) the person claims to have witnessed (whether visually or in any other way)—

 (i) events alleged by the prosecution to include conduct constituting the offence or part of the offence, or

 (c) he has previously given an account of the events in question (whether in response to questions asked or otherwise),

-(d) the account was given at a time when those events were fresh
+(d) the account was given at

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.